XiaoGeNintendo/HHSOJ-Web-Edition/README.md

 - 19w09d: Too much log!
 Deleted some logs!

 - 19w10d: Fixed that in Linux, the hhsoj folder cannot be found.

+- 19w11d: Fixed that the admin pages are not influenced by 19w10d